Frequently Asked Questions (FAQ)

 How do I sign up?

 The application can be found online after the information meetings, and requires personal information, emergency contact information, and several short essays.
 Payment and sign ups for interviews need be done in the CCSJ (Harper 2067) on or before the deadline as well.
 This is for all general applicants, Cortina students and RAs as well!).
-Spring Break 2014 applications will be due in Nov.
-20, 2013 by 4pm.
+Fall Break 2014 applications will be due on Apr.
+14, 2014 by 4pm.

 What are the “Service & Justice Trip Pillars”?